 It’s important to persuade your child away from excessive screen time but you should also be able to provide them with healthy alternatives.
 Offline play is crucial for your child to develop the social and emotional skills they’ll need to be happy and successful in life.
 Here’s some ideas to get the ball rolling: create a scrapbook of drawings and paintings, help them to practice their favourite sport and spend time exploring the outdoors with them.

 One of the most dangerous risks of your child using technology is them developing anti-social behaviour.
 That’s why you should encourage their screen time to be shared with another person where possible.
 Whether that’s allowing them to video-time their friends or limbering up your own fingers to play a video game with them, it’s important that they communicate with a person during screen time.
-Communication is the key to guarding against the insular nature of spending time with technology.
+Communication is the key to guarding against the insular nature of spending time with technology and in turn will create a positive digital environment.

 We can totally understand you wanting to keep your child away from technology in their early years but there will come a time when this becomes impossible.
 The best way to deal with this is to take the lead and help them to take their first step into the digital world.
 Introducing your child to the internet or a gaming app, for example, means that you can teach the best and safest ways to use technology.
 Plus, you can always enjoy the moment when you knew more about technology than them.